noncenz/noncenz.github.io/_posts/2023-08-01-Forgotten Implant .md

 Connection: keep-alive
 ```

-We're receiving an HTTP GET call to a `heartbeat` endponit and a long filename that looks like base 64.
+We're receiving an HTTP GET call to a `heartbeat` endpoint and a long filename that looks like base 64.
 Decoding it we find a status message as below.

 ```json
 {